 Pedigree for DOS will install and work under 32-bit Windows 7 (and later versions), but not under the 64-bit versions without some complications.

 If you must have it on a 64-bit system (this typically occurs if you have a brand new 64-bit Windows 7 or Windows 8 machine, or upgrade to Windows 10), then it can be run using a free utility called DosBox.
 Here are the details.
+The associated utility Ped-FHS can also be run under DosBox.

 You cannot run Pedigree for DOS full screen in Windows 7, 8 or later, so you may find its window rather small.
 However, you can change the settings to increase the window size if you wish.